-Gender equity influences household and community resilience by increasing everyone’s ability to cope with shocks.
+Gender equity and inclusion influences resilience from the global level to the community and household level, increasing everyone’s ability to cope with shocks.

-A growing body of evidence shows the importance of women’s empowerment as a resilience capacity.
-Following 2014 flooding exposure, Bangladeshi women with high empowerment maintained household food security longer than women with low empowerment scores.
+A growing body of evidence shows the importance of gender equity and social inclusion as a resilience capacity.
+Following 2014 flooding exposure, Bangladeshi women with high empowerment scores maintained household food security longer than women with low empowerment scores.
 A study in Somalia found similar results.
 Women’s empowerment was significantly and positively associated with proactive coping strategies.

 Current research has almost exclusively focused on women’s empowerment in building resilience.
 Future research should focus on differentiating vulnerabilities and capacities of men and boys as well.
 This may help us better understand how gender dynamics interact with resilience.

 Take a deep dive into gender equity and resilience with these resources, which are referenced by links in the text above.

 01 Jun 2022, GMT -4 - IDEAL Activity

 Feed the Future Advancing Women's Empowerment Program: Increasing Women's Roles in Agricultural Decision-making